Alan Belkin: Composer, Teacher

 I obtained a B.A. from Concordia University and a Masters Degree from McGill University, but my real education in composition took place when I was accepted to the Juilliard School.
 Not being an American citizen, I could not work in the U.S., so I commuted for three years every week to New York to obtain my doctorate, while working full-time in Montreal.
 I studied at Juilliard with David Diamond, and for a few months with Elliott Carter.

-I have taught at all four of Montreal’s universities, and since 1982 have been a full-time faculty member at the Université de Montréal, where I am now a full professor.
-I mainly teach composition, writing skills, and also coach various chamber groups.
+I have taught at all four of Montreal’s universities.
+From 1982 to 2016 was a full-time faculty member at the Université de Montréal.
 I am proud to have been awarded a prize as «Best Associate Professor» in my university in 1994.

 My music has been played in Canada, in the United States, in Europe, in Russia, in Mexico, in Australia, and elsewhere.
 For a full list of my works and recordings, please see my worklist page.